-Once the application receives approval and the applicant has passed the examination, he or she will be invoiced for the biennial certification fee.
-Once payment is received the certification will be issued.
-Only after receiving the official certificate in the mail can one be deemed certified.
+Once the application receives approval and the applicant has passed the examination, they will be invoiced for the biennial certification fee through their Certemy portal.
+Once payment is received and approved, the certification will be issued in the members Certemy account and can be found in their digital wallet.
+Only after receiving the official certificate in their Certemy portal can one be deemed certified.
+Paper certificates are not mailed.